teistiz/instanssi-samples/sdl2cubes/README.md

 If pointer arithmetic, memory alignment rules and other things confuse you, you may either learn something from this or become even more confused.

-## Debugging

-Use apitrace!
-It can record the GL calls your program makes, view them and play them back later with error checking.
-You can also inspect the GL state at each call to see if your shaders are getting data or garbage.

 ## Building

 The source code has been known to build successfully on Debian and Windows (with MSYS2).